 In October, 2003, the Company entered into the Berta Joint Venture Agreement with Falconbridge Limited, now Xstrata Copper Canada ("Xstrata").
-The Berta property is located approximately 50 km south of the Black Sea coast in northeastern Turkey.
+The Berta property is located approximately 50 km south of the Black Sea coast in north-eastern Turkey.
 Pursuant to the agreement, the Company was required to spend US\$350,000 to earn a 50% interest in the project.

 As a result of the work programs conducted by Nuinsco during 2005, the Company became vested with 50% of the project.
-Xstrata participates pro rata in funding exploration expenditures and is the operator of the project.
+Xstrata participates pro rata in funding exploration expenditures.
 Discussions with Xstrata have been ongoing, including discussions to buy Xstrata's share of the joint venture.
-Xstrata has advised that it is no longer interested in selling its share of Berta.
 As a result, Nuinsco has allowed itself to be diluted to approximately 36%; the effect of dilution was a \$616,000 reduction in the value of Berta during 2011.
 In 2006 and 2007, the Company completed airborne geophysics followed by diamond drilling.
 Drilling intersected a significant, continuous domain of strong sulphide mineralization with copper, gold, silver and zinc values.
 Three drill holes were completed in 2008 demonstrating further evidence of widespread copper mineralization.
 The Berta property is subject to a 2% NSR.

-In 2012, Xstrata commenced a 7,500 metre drilling program with budgeted expenditures of US\$2,672,000 to the end of December 2012.
+In 2012, Xstrata commenced a 7,500 metre drilling program with budgeted expenditures of US\$2,672,000 to the end of December 2012 of which US\$1,491,000 was spent by Xstrata.
 Full results and accounting for the work program have now been received.
 Nuinsco has not agreed to participate in the funding of the recent program.
 The Company is discussing the possible implications of this non-participation on its interest in Berta with Xstrata.
-Subsequent to the end of the 2012 drilling program, Xstrata informed Nuinsco that it would resign as Operator of the project.
-Nuinsco assumed the operatorship of the project in the spring of 2013 and is examining the options with regard to additional exploration/diamond drilling on the property taking into account the existing challenges and protracted timing presently associated with permitting in Turkey.
+Subsequent to the end of the 2012 drilling program, Xstrata informed Nuinsco that it would resign as operator of the project.
+Nuinsco is examining the options with regard to additional exploration/diamond drilling on the property taking into account the existing challenges and protracted timing presently associated with permitting in Turkey.